Configuration

 RKUSBLoader

-An RKUSBLoader resource describes a USB device in the rockchip loader state.
+resource describes a USB device in the Rockchip loader

 RKUSBLoader: